 I think the reason many adults abandon church is because they were made to go to church as a kid.

 Of course, at some point you have to “make” your kids do all kinds of things they wouldn’t naturally do.
-Clean their rooms, go to the dentist, mow the yard, do their homework, , etc. Also, we “make” our kids do things they don’t always grasp when they’re young.
+Clean their rooms, go to the dentist from a site like Asecra, mow the yard, do their homework, , etc. Also, we “make” our kids do things they don’t always grasp when they’re young.
 Like sharing, being courteous, watching their diet, going to school, etc. Since we make our kids do so many things, why not make them go to church?